 You recently made a third version of Bill the Butcher, are you considering revisiting any of your other older headsculpts?

 I really wanted to make an angry version of Bill and that’s why I made it.
-I would like to make different versions of pre-existing heads but my personal drive is satiated by Bill the Butcher and I believe my customers and fans will understand.
+I would like to make different versions of pre-existing heads but my personal drive is satiated by Bill the Butcher and I believe my fans will understand.
 Even though I don’t make a perfect headsculpt, there are many things that I wish to redo when I look at my old headsculpts.
 If I remake them now then of course I can make them better than before.
 But I don’t want to destroy the good old memory of an old headsculpt by remaking it.
 It’s beautiful when the memory remains the same.Rainman

 Have there been any figures you have tried to make but you found were too difficult?